 GU Jams is Girls United’s weekly column dedicated to sharing and discussing new music and music news.

-2020 is the year of Saweetie.
-It’s hard to conceive that it would be anyone’s year, given all of twists, turns and traumas we’ve collectively faced, but somehow the young rapper is running through the tape first with her head held high.
+2020 was the year of Saweetie.
+It’s hard to conceive that it was anyone’s year, given all of twists, turns and traumas we’ve collectively faced, but somehow the young rapper is running through the tape first with her head held high.